namanattri/web-dev-zero-to-xp/assignments/day-3/js/03_control_flow_assignment.md

-# Assignment 3: Control Flow (if/elif/else)
+# Assignment 3: Control Flow (if/else if/else)

-Complete the following coding challenges to practice decision-making with control flow statements.
+Complete the following coding challenges to practice decision-making with control flow statements in JavaScript/TypeScript.

 ---